Ep. 11: Jeannie Hawrysz, leader of API Programs at SAS

 Identify believers in other divisions to help build bridges across the entire company, not just within the engineering division, but also within documentation, product management and support

 It did feel slow at first, because the big thing was that I needed to start building understanding of where we really were with the APIs as a program and where we needed to go.
-We needed to get leadership, not just within the engineering division, but also within other areas like documentation, product management and support.
+We needed to get leadership, not just within the engineering division, but also within other areas like documentation, product management documentation, and support.
 We needed to get this quorum of people across the entire company that understood the business value and how to move forward.
 I was very, very fortunate to have some believers in other divisions that helped me establish leadership there and start building bridges across the lifecycle.
 There were definitely some people that got what we were trying to do from an API program perspective very early.

 The big thing was that we started getting key roles set up so that they could help me help make this happen, because there was no way I was going to be able to do it all by myself.
 The first thing we added was a developer advocate, because we needed somebody to be able to help evangelize things both internally and externally around APIs.
 We added a project manager and who’s actually now more of a program than project manager.
 A documentation lead and with that we sort of formed what we called our API-First Core Team, a cross-division leadership team responsible for providing the strategy, direction and enablement that is needed across all of SAS to essentially make APIs happened.

 Sweat Dev Personas

 Developers should be first-class users of your software, they deserve to have an excellent experience